-When you've got a newborn attached to your body 24/7, the adults-only experiences can become almost non-existent.
 The upside to being housebound with a baby is that you spend so much less money on social activities.
 The downside is that you may spend too much money ordering in food if you're not careful.
 Mindless spending, whether from fatigue, boredom, or lack of planning, can be one of the most expensive parts of being a new parent.
-Here are three tips to keep your finances in check once the baby arrives.
+Here are three tips to keep your finances in order once the baby arrives.

-"In addition to your regular savings accounts, consider opening a separate account to deposit a nominal amount every week that will allow you to splurge on a reward of some sort when you're in need."
+"In addition to your regular savings accounts, consider opening a separate account to deposit a nominal amount every week that will allow you to splurge on a reward of some sort when you need one."